Alimalrazy/GPT2-Large-Language-Model-from-Scratch/README.md

 # GPT2-Large-Language-Model-from-Scratch
-Implemented GPT2 model from scratch by own and train it with a txt file
+Implemented GPT2 model from scratch and train it with a txt file